OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 Apple provides libraries that include implementations of most common cryptographic algorithms.
 [Apple's Cryptographic Services Guide](https://developer.apple.com/library/content/documentation/Security/Conceptual/cryptoservices/GeneralPurposeCrypto/GeneralPurposeCrypto.html "Apple Cryptographic Services Guide") is a great reference.
 It contains generalized documentation of how to use standard libraries to initialize and use cryptographic primitives, information that is useful for source code analysis.

 ##### CommonCrypto, SecKeyEncrypt and Wrapper libraries
 The most commonly used Class for cyrptographic operations is the CommonCrypto, which is packed with the iOS runtime.
-The functionality offered by the CommonCrypto object can best be disected by having a look at the [source code of the headerile ](https://opensource.apple.com/source/CommonCrypto/CommonCrypto-36064/CommonCrypto/CommonCrypto.h "CommonCrypto.h"):
+The functionality offered by the CommonCrypto object can best be disected by having a look at the [source code of the header file ](https://opensource.apple.com/source/CommonCrypto/CommonCrypto-36064/CommonCrypto/CommonCrypto.h "CommonCrypto.h"):
 - The `Commoncryptor.h` gives the parameters for the symmetric cryptographic operations,
 - The `CommonDigest.h` gives the parameters for the hashing Algorithms
 - The `CommonHMAC.h` gives the parameters for the supported HMAC operations.